Last updated on September 23rd, 2023

 How to Remove Basin Taps

-- BASIN MIXER TAPS: Hold the isolating valve with plumbers grips and turn the nut on top of the isolating valve and bottom of flexible tap connectors anti-clockwise with an adjustable spanner, and pull flexible tap connectors to the side.
+- BASIN MIXER TAPS: Hold the isolating valve with water pump pliers and turn the nut on top of the isolating valve and bottom of flexible tap connectors anti-clockwise with an adjustable spanner, and pull flexible tap connectors to the side

 How to Fit Basin Taps

 - Fit the new basin tap or taps into the holes in the basin with any foam or rubber seals supplied, and screw the backnuts on from underneath

 - Tighten with the backnut tap tightening tool – the small end of the box spanner

 - Screw on the flexible tap connectors to the tap threads and tighten with an adjustable spanner